infernojs/inferno/packages/inferno-router/README.md

         </Router>
 ```

-You will need some form of data store such as Mobx or Redux to propagate data to your component.
+You will need a data store such as Mobx or Redux to propagate data to your component.

 ### Pages and Routing